rnataoliveira/rnataoliveira/README.md

 My name is Joelma Renata Oliveira and I'm a fullStack developer at Xp in Brazil.
 Most of my experiences involved React, Redux and .Net.
 I'm currently figurating out Next.js.
-I use to be a entusiastic in photography and also like painting.
+I use to be an entusiastic in photography and also like painting.

 ![Renata's GitHub stats](https://github-readme-stats.vercel.app/api?username=rnataoliveira&show_icons=true&hide=contribs&theme=graywhite)